Books that Scale: Main Street Millionaire by Codie Sanchez

 How the Writing Earned Its Space

-Then there's Spencer Scott.
-A six-nine software engineer who got so fed up with his garbage collector knocking over his bins that he posted a landing page offering to start a garbage company if enough neighbors signed up.
+Then there's Spencer Scott, a six-nine software engineer who got so fed up with his garbage collector knocking over his bins that he posted a landing page offering to start a garbage company if enough neighbors signed up.
 He got hundreds of orders.
 So now on Wednesdays he collects garbage, and the rest of the week he runs SaaS companies.
 As Codie said, "You've never met a more series of weirdos than people that own small businesses.
 It's probably why we call them boring.
 They're the opposite of boring."

 The details matter in a different way too.
 Codie was nervous about sophisticated readers in private equity and hedge funds poking holes in the financials.
 She went back through every number, built spreadsheets, double-checked terminology.
 Net income versus net profit matters when millions of followers will find every error.